 We currently have full-time Youth Care Worker positions available at our Girls Campus: 11600 South Longwood Drive, Chicago, IL 60643 and our Boys Campus: 1140 W. Jackson BLVD, Chicago, IL 60607

-The schedule for this position may include evenings and weekends.
+The schedule for this position includes evenings and weekends.

 Mercy Home for Boys and Girls is an Equal Opportunity Employer.